syncfusion-content/maui-docs/MAUI/RadialGauge/ranges.md

 ---
 layout: post
-title: Range in .NET MAUI Radial Gauge control | Syncfusion
+title: Radial Range in .NET MAUI Radial Gauge control | Syncfusion
 description: Learn here all about Range feature of Syncfusion .NET MAUI Radial Gauge control with customization support and more.
 platform: maui
 control: SfRadialGauge
 documentation: ug
 ---

-# Range in .NET MAUI Radial Gauge
+# Radial Range in the .NET MAUI Radial Gauge

-Gauge range is a visual element that helps to quickly visualize where a value falls on the axis.
+Radial range is a visual element that helps to quickly visualize where a value falls on the axis.

 ## Setting start and end value

-The start and end values of ranges are set using the `StartValue` and `EndValue` properties.
+The start and end values of range is set by `StartValue` and `EndValue` properties.

 {% tabs %}